-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn the basics about the different ways doctors can treat people with this type of cancer.
+Use the menu to see other pages.

-This section outlines treatments that are the standard of care (the best known treatments available) for this specific type of cancer.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, visit the About Clinical Trials and Latest Research sections.
+This section tells you the treatments that are the standard of care for this type of cancer.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, the About Clinical Trials and Latest Research sections.

+Basic descriptions of the most common treatment options for bladder cancer are listed below.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Urinary diversion.
 If the bladder is removed, the doctor will create a new way to pass urine out of the body.
 One way to do this is to use a section of the small intestine or colon to divert urine to a stoma or ostomy (an opening) on the outside of the body.
 The patient then must wear a bag attached to the stoma to collect and drain urine.